SFTtech/openage/doc/nyan/api_reference/reference_effect.md

 Properties:

-* `Area`: Effects are applied to other game entities in a circular area around the target.
+* `Area`: Effects are applied to all game entities in a circular area around the target.
 * `Cost`: Makes effects cost attribute points or resources.
-* `Diplomatic`: Effects only apply to specified diplomatic stances.
+* `Diplomatic`: Effects only apply to game entities with specified diplomatic stances.
-* `Priority`: Sets the prefered order of application in comparison to other effects.
+* `Priority`: Sets the preferred order of application in comparison to other effects.

-## ability.property.EffectProperty
+## effect.property.EffectProperty

 ```python
 EffectProperty(Entity):